Generic Name and Formulations:

 Take once daily.
 Initial therapy: 40/5mg or 80/5mg; may titrate at 2-week intervals to max 80/10mg.
 Add-on therapy: may be used if not controlled on monotherapy; if dose-limiting adverse reactions with amlodipine 10mg, switch to 40/5mg tab.
 Replacement therapy: may be substituted for the titrated components.
-Renal and/or hepatic impairment: titrate slower. ≥75yrs, or hepatic impairment: not for initial use (initially use amlodipine alone, or add amlodipine 2.5mg to telmisartan).
+Severe renal impairment: titrate slower. ≥75yrs, or hepatic impairment: not for initial use (initially use amlodipine alone, or add amlodipine 2.5mg to telmisartan; titrate slowly).

 Concomitant aliskiren in patients with diabetes.

 See Contraindications.
-Concomitant ramipril: not recommended.
-Dual inhibition of the renin-angiotensin system with ARBs, ACEIs, or aliskiren may increase risk of hypotension, hyperkalemia, renal function changes; monitor closely.
+Dual inhibition of the renin-angiotensin system with ARBs, ACEIs, or aliskiren may increase risk of hypotension, hyperkalemia, renal function changes; avoid.
 Avoid concomitant aliskiren in renal impairment (CrCl <60mL/min).
 May be antagonized by, and renal toxicity potentiated by NSAIDs (including COX-2 inhibitors): monitor renal function in elderly and/or volume-depleted.
 Hyperkalemia with K+ supplements, K+ sparing diuretics, K+ containing salt supplements.
 May potentiate digoxin, lithium, immunosuppressants (eg, cyclosporine, tacrolimus); monitor levels.
 Concomitant simvastatin: max simvastatin dose 20mg/day.
 May be potentiated by strong CYP3A4 inhibitors (eg, ketoconazole, itraconazole, ritonavir); monitor.